-If you know that the documents you wish to order are all from the same series, you may be able to place a bulk order, which allows you to order more than 12 documents.
+If you know that the documents you wish to order are all from the same series, you may be able to place a bulk order, which allows you to order between 20–40 documents.
 Please note that there is a minimum three-working-day notice period for a bulk order and that your bulk order is available for one day only.